Trump, Harris Enter Final Week of Campaign: Here’s the Swing-State Vote Breakdown

 Among battleground states, Pennsylvania has the highest number of electoral votes, with 19.

 There has been a stark contrast in Wisconsin: Vice President Kamala Harris and running mate Minnesota Gov. Tim Walz visited the state eight times between Oct.
 14 and Oct.
-27, compared to just one visit by former President Trump and running mate Sen. JD Vance (R-Ohio) during that span.
+27, compared with just one visit by former President Trump and running mate Sen. JD Vance (R-Ohio) during that span.
 The Republicans are headed back to Wisconsin this week, including for a rally in Milwaukee.

-Harris has held recent events with singer Beyonce in Texas and former First Lady Michelle Obama in Michigan.
+Harris has held recent events with singer Beyoncé in Texas and former first lady Michelle Obama in Michigan.

 Where Candidates Are Going in Final Week